 What is one of the specific questions they asked you?

-Students said most interesting question asked at Southern College of Optometry discussed a wide range of topics, including personal struggles, future concerns in optometry, favorite hobbies, and potential issues within the profession.
-While the responses varied, there was no prominent mention of an MMI format or nondisclosure agreements in the interview process.
+Students said most interesting question asked at Southern College of Optometry discussed a wide range of topics including personal struggles, future challenges in optometry, hobbies, and potential issues within the profession.
+While some responses mentioned specific questions like handling patient non-compliance and distinguishing between ophthalmologists and optometrists, there was no clear indication of an MMI format or nondisclosure agreement being involved in the interviews.

 How many credit hours do you typically take in a semester?